 On Oct 6, 1890, the first polygamy manifesto was accepted at LDS General Conference.
-Despite the manifesto, formally sanctioned polygamy secretly continued within the Church, with 250 additional plural marriages being consummated, primarily among elite leadership circles.
+Despite the manifesto, formally sanctioned polygamy secretly continued within the Church, with 250 additional plural marriages being approved, primarily among elite leadership circles.
 The church began exporting whole families to Canada and Mexico to continue “the practice” unfettered by federal law.

 - LDS Essay: Manifesto and End of Plural Marriage